SRJPE/JPE-datasets/scripts/mill-creek-upstream-passage-monitoring/mill-creek-upstream-passage-monitoring-qc-checklist.md

 **NA and Unknown Values**

--   2.9 % of values in the `date` column are NA.
+-   16.6 % of values in the `flow` column are NA.

 ### Variable:`temperature`